SehajveerSingh2005/merge/PROJECT_OVERVIEW.md

 ### Social Features
 - Following system for connecting with other developers
-- Like and comment functionality on posts
+- Like and comment functionality on posts with real-time notifications
 - Direct messaging for private communication
-- Notification system for updates and interactions
+- Real-time notification system for updates and interactions
+- Live social feedback via WebSocket connections

 ### Project Features
 - Project showcase with rich previews and detailed information